altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 "I see.
 I wanted to ask him some things too."<br/>
 "Then like usual, let’s set up tent in the evening, then go to sleep after finishing dinner—"<br/>
 "… Yes."<br/>
-Altina will practice with Eddie before and after meals, and this part was probably included in “after dinner”.<br/>
+Altina will practice with Eddie before and after meals, and this part was probably included in "after dinner".<br/>
 Regis and Clarice suddenly locked gazes.<br/>
 "……"<br/>
 "……"<br/>